 Dangerous Working Conditions

-Working while suspended at significant heights, window washers face a range of workplace dangers.
+Working while suspended at significant heights, such as Las Vegas high-rise hotels, window washers face a range of workplace dangers.
 Environmental factors, such as wind gusts or rain, may cause washers to slip or pull them away from the side of the buildings as they work.
 Human-caused accidents, including slipping on a piece of equipment or another item on the scaffolds with them may also result in window washer accidents.
 So too may equipment failures, like the scaffolding disconnecting or breaking.
 While all falls may result in serious injuries, those experienced by window washers as a result of work-related accidents often result in death due to the distances that workers may fall.

 How Can Window Washers Stay Safe?